AnelD/speech_recognition/README.md

 ``ffmpeg -version``

-After cloning the repository go inside the project folder and create a virtual environment
+After cloning the repository, go inside the project folder and create a virtual environment

 *Windows*
 <br>